 Although most vegetables grow best in direct sun, I wouldn't rule anything out until I've tried it.
 Remember, some varieties will do better than others too.
 Once you find one that does well, if it's an heirloom, just save the seed for next time.
 If it's not an heirloom, make a note of that variety, so you'll be able to look for it next season.
 Mix varities and grow smaller veggies around the taller ones in the same container.
 Plant a patio tomato plant, some garlic, and some lettuce or radishes with a marigold in the container too.
 A pot of herbs would be a nice addition to any kitchen.
 Use old plant pots and large tin cans too.
 Staggered sizes will look nice and you'll get more food.
 Adding flowers will give the patio some interest, and remember that some flowers can be eaten.
-Remember to water the containers daily, they dry out faster than a normal garden will.

 The biggest expense will be the containers.
 Have you thought of using 50 gallon plastic drum containers?
 Many soda pop manufacturers will sell them to you very inexpensively.
 They can be cut in half for two containers of a great size.
 5-gallon buckets also work well.
 Check with restaurants and/or fast food places.
 They often buy pickles and other stuff in them, and will give them to you rather than throw them out.
 Make sure that you poke holes in the bottom and place stones, used aluminum cans, styrofoam packing peanuts, or something else in the bottom for drainage.
 If the plastic containers are a strange color, you can paint them with special paint for plastic.

 To increase the light around your plants, place mirrors or aluminum foil (or any other reflective surface) behind them.
 Good luck!